NeLLi-team/gvclass/docs/how-to/run-on-hpc.md

 On first use the wrapper pulls `library://nelligroup-jgi/gvclass/gvclass:2.0.0` from the public Sylabs library (no access token) and caches the SIF under `~/.cache/gvclass/images/`.
 Later runs reuse the cached image.
 The image carries the database (about 700 MB) and all tools, so you skip database setup entirely.

 !!! note
     The wrapper calls `apptainer`, which must be on your `PATH`.
-Many clusters expose it through a module, for example `module load apptainer` or `module load singularity`.
+Many clusters expose it through a module, for example `module load apptainer`.
+The wrapper invokes `apptainer` by name, so a `singularity`-only module will not satisfy it.

 ## Wrapper options